Codexa-v1/Codexa/docs/README.md

-# Codexa Event Planner
-# Project Documentation
+# Event Planner Project Documentation

 ## Overview
 Codexa is an Event Planning platform that allows users to create and plan events, invite guests, and connect with vendors.
 The system will be mobile-friendly, support OAuth authentication, and provide a user-friendly interface for event organization and planning.

 ## Project Goals
-- Enable event creation and guest invitations (manual, RSVP, CSV import)
+- Enable event creation and planning
+- Guest invitations (manual, RSVP, CSV import) and track invitations
-- Vendor recommendations based on event location
+- Adding Vendors to events and get recommendations based on event location
+- Get vendor qoutes and compare qoutes among vendors
 - Secure user authentication via OAuth
 - Responsive design for mobile and desktop
 - Easy-to-use dashboard for managing events